SURGE FAQs

 In the application portal, you will be asked to provide the names and emails of two people you would like to write a letter of recommendation.
 They can be a faculty mentor, a course professor, or a professional mentor/manager.
 A strong letter of recommendation will include some examples or details to describe: a) Motivation and commitment, b) Learning mindset and general curiosity, c) Research or professional skills.
 Comments on the student's commitment to equity, diversity, and inclusion are a plus, but not expected.

 We recommend contacting your recommenders with enough time, explaining that you are interested in applying to a paid internship program (if possible, share a short description) and why you think this would be a good opportunity for you.
-If possible share your resume or some updates that can help your recommender to write a strong letter.
+If possible, share your resume or additional information about your skills, background, and interests that can help your recommender to write a strong letter.

 I've submitted my application and now I want to make edits to my application?

 You cannot edit a completed submission.
-SlideRoom states that applicants cannot change materials after they are submitted and you cannot see materials until they are submitted.
+The application portal SlideRoom states that applicants cannot change materials after they are submitted and you cannot see materials until they are submitted.
+However, the program manager can Unsubmit a submitted application before the deadline.
+Please send an email request to streamsurge@stanford.edu if you'd like to Unsubmit an application.

 I am no longer interested in applying.
 How do I delete my application?